J. Bennett Johnston: Later life and death

 After he left the Senate, Johnston formed Johnston & Associates LLC, a lobbying group.
 In 2008, Steptoe LLP, a major international law firm, formed a "strategic alliance" with Johnston.
 Steptoe added three members from Johnston & Associates to the firm.

 Johnston and former U.S. Senate member Howard Baker of Tennessee co-chaired the National Parks Second Century Commission.

 In 1997, Johnston was elected to the board of directors of Chevron Corporation.
 He had left the board by 2011.

 Johnston was one of the advisory directors at Freeport-McMoRan Copper & Gold and Angeleno Group, an energy-based investment group.

 Johnston lived in Sperryville, Virginia, and McLean, Virginia, in later years.
 He died from complications of COVID-19 and other unspecified conditions at a hospital in Arlington, Virginia, on March 25, 2025, age 92.
-His casket, which was draped with the American flag, was be transferred to the Kilpatrick's Rose-Neath Funeral Home in Shreveport by April 1 after returning to Louisiana when it was received by Caddo Parish deputies at the Texas-Louisiana state line.
+His casket, which was draped with the American flag, was transferred to the Kilpatrick's Rose-Neath Funeral Home in Shreveport by April 1 after returning to Louisiana when it was received by Caddo Parish deputies at the Texas-Louisiana state line.
 On April 2, 2025, his funeral was held at Rose-Neath Funeral Home, and was then afterward escorted by Caddo Parish to the Forest Lake Cemetery in the St. Vincent area of Shreveport, Louisiana.
 Both his funeral visitation and graveside service were open to the public.
 He was interred at the Forest Lake Cemetery with full military honors.